 - Natural Building.
 How to build structures with materials available on-site.

-- Ecovillage living & Ecovillage Design : We will spend a day to learn what is Ecovillage? and Introduction to Ecovillage Design & Ecovillage movement.
+- Ecovillage living & Ecovillage Design : We will receive an introduction on Ecovillage Design & Ecovillage movement as Gaia Ashram is part of the bigger global ecovillage movement.

 - Holistic Worldview & Deep Ecology : We will learn what is a holistic worldview and why a holistic worldview is important and Introduction to Deep Ecology.

 - Anyone interested in living a more sustainable lifestyle, creating health and well-being for their community, and working towards an abundant, ecologically responsible future